Tylemagne/io20/README.md

 * Don't expect full speed when hosting on a Raspberry Pi.
 Not only is the SD card usually a bottleneck, but the ethernet adapter isn't as fast as one in a full-sized computer.
 * Open IO20 with a notepad and ensure your settings are how you want them.
 They're at the top.

+# License

+Although the project is MIT licensed, the icons contained in the file are a special set of Fugue icons.
+If you wish to remove the Fugue icons from the bottom of the file, you will need to also replace the icons contained in the file, as it's CC attribution.

 # Contributor Resources
 * [Simplest PHP file upload using the POST method](https://gist.github.com/taterbase/2688850)